-What does this mean for your brand?
+So what does this mean for your brand?
 It’s important to be aware that there is a new way for users to interact with your location on Google.
-For multi-location businesses, the challenge is there is no way to monitor or manage this through Google My Business bulk or manually.
+For example, multi-location businesses’ challenge is there is no way to monitor or manage this through Google My Business bulk or manually.

 This can be monitored and used today on mobile, so if you have a team equipped with cell phones, you may be able to manage this.
 Otherwise, keep an eye out for when this rolls out to be managed in bulk or via the Google API.

 What is it?
 Based on your business category on Google, there may be new URLs you can publish directly to your listing.

 Specifically, in Google My Business, brands can add their own URLs for actions including:

 - Booking an appointment